KikiManjaro/MarioProgressBar/README.md

 You can access plugin's configuration in :

-Settings > Tools > Nintendo All Stars Progress Bar
+Settings > Tools > Nintendo All Star Progress Bar

 You can choose your character here